kyonifer/koma/README.md

 ```

 The validate block will see that you used the same variable 'N' twice,
-and make sure the matrices passed in have the same length.
-The DSL
+and make sure the matrices passed in have those dimensions matching.
+The
-supports an arbitrary number of inputs of arbitrary dimension and also
+DSL supports an arbitrary number of inputs of arbitrary dimension and
-validates attributes like symmetricity.
-See [the README](https://github.com/kyonifer/golem/tree/master/src/main/golem/util/validation) for more
+also validates attributes like symmetricity.
+See [the validate README](https://github.com/kyonifer/golem/tree/master/src/main/golem/util/validation)
-information.
+for more information.

 ## Roadmap

 Planned functionality:

 * Add support for JBlas (partial support implemented)
-* Implement Matrix<T> for other primitive types, such as Int (primary difficulty is lack of support in backends)
+* Implement Matrix for other primitive types, such as Int (primary difficulty is lack of support in backends)
 * Add a pluggable N-D container that uses backends such as [libDyND](https://github.com/libdynd/libdynd) and [ND4j](http://nd4j.org/)
 * Support arbitrary data storage for non-numerical data (e.g. string) in ND container